 Many conventional Crohn’s drugs seek to reduce inflammation and suppress the immune system, which is continually attacking the gut.

-Researchers think that this is where cannabis can help.
+Researchers think that this is where cannabis can help (like does the cannabis patch for diabetic nerve).
 Compounds in the herb called cannabinoids have immunomodulatory effects.
 They prevent the immune system from releasing pro-inflammatory proteins and trigger anti-inflammatory compounds instead.

 The herb has this effect because it engages a large network in the body known as the endocannabinoid system (ECS).
 The ECS consists of a series of cell receptors, their corresponding molecules, and the proteins that make and break down these molecules.

 Cannabinoid receptors are found all throughout the gastrointestinal tract.
 They are specifically found on immune cells, indicating that the ECS is important for immune function.

 In a 2013 review, authors Rudolf Schicho and Martin Storr explain that patients with irritable bowel disease produce fewer endocannabinoids, the body’s natural THC.

 They also state that certain cannabinoid receptors are overexpressed (upregulated).
 Upregulation is a sign that the intestinal tract is calling out for more cannabinoid inputs.